jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Currently, when you phone a call center, everything is recorded.
 The company has access to the recording; you don't.
 Likewise, when the employee logs in and out of the office, that, too, is recorded.
 Management automatically has access to these timesheets; the employee doesn't.

-Access to things like phone recordings and timesheets are levers of power.
-Levers decide how resources are distributed in our society.
+Access to things like phone recordings and timesheets are levers of power because they control resources.
 Today management and corporations put "gates" around many of _our_ levers out of self-defense.
 Is there a good reason why customers can't confirm what was agreed to during their last phone call, or employees can be grilled for a long lunch when the same manager quickly forgets unpaid overtime.

-This story is familiar to anyone who has dealt with government and corporate burecracies.
 This lopsided balance of power for everday events allows customers and employees to be taken advantage of, encouraging mistrust, bad products, and inefficient workplaces.
 Uneven power makes mass-collaboration impossible.
-Which is what Industrial Age holdovers want.

 The greatness of the open-source community is threefold.
 First, it sets a great example because it entrusts everyone with all available information.
 Second, open-source wants more members, so the community loves to dismantle gates and distribute levers of power to regular people.
 And third, since no one owns open-source technology, the people can empower ourselves with levers of power only big institutions used to control.
 Such has call recordings and timesheets.